Azure/azurehpc/apps/ansys_mechanical/readme.md

 Cluster is built with the desired configuration for networking, storage, compute etc. You can see the tutorial or examples folder in this repo for how to set this up.

 Recommended cluster setup
 Start with the simple_hpc_pbs example.
 Before you do azhpc-build copy the scripts directory from <azurehpc>/apps/ansys_mechanical to your cluster build directory.
-Next, you will need to add
+First, you will need to add the following line above the "tags" section for the headnode.

+"data_disks": [2048, 2048],

+ Second, add the following section in the scripts section above the pbsdownload piece (~line 90 in the config.json file).

 {
     "script": "add_pkg.sh",